liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change simplifies the usage of the asset preview.
+This change simplifies using asset previews.

 ---------------------------------------